18F/identity-terraform/dnssec/README.md

 `dnssec_ksks` - Map of Key Signing Keys (KSKs) to provision for each hosted zone.
 `dnssec_zone_name` - Name of the Route53 DNS domain where DNSSEC signing will be enabled.
 `dnssec_zone_id` - ID of the Route53 DNS domain where DNSSEC signing will be enabled.
-`protect_resources` - Whether or not to create the IAM policy that prevents disabling/destruction of DNSSEC itself, the associated KSKs/KMS keys/aliases, and the Route53 Hosted Zone.